- The branching factor is the number of children at each node.

 - The effective branching factor is the number of children generated by a "typical" node for a given search problem.

-A full-width search sees everything upto its horizon, and nothing beyond.
-This is called horizon effect.
-There’s a possibility that the moves looks great until the horizon and might turn bad afterwards.
+A full-width search sees everything up to its horizon, and nothing beyond.
+This is called the horizon effect.
+It's like not seeing the big picture and getting stuck in the details.

 But fear not, the quiescent search is here to save the day!
 It starts at the leaf nodes and tries to solve the horizon effect.
 Essentially, any move that might make things worse is not quiescent.

 Depth-limited search algorithms need a quiescent search to avoid errors.
 You don't want to be making decisions based on incomplete information.